-For example, Hut Villa & Hut Spots is a private event space provider with several locations in the Atlanta area.
+For example, Hut Spot Facilities is a private event space provider with several locations in the Atlanta area.
 They have sample pricing and recommendations to help their listing stand out from the crowd.
-As an Eventective Premium Subscriber, they received more than 900 listing views and nearly 200 clicks to their website in the month of March.
-Search phrases that brought visitors to their listing in March included: “hut villa event lounge”, “Party venues in Marietta GA”, “Baby shower venue in Kennesaw”, “banquet hall in cobb county”
+As an Eventective Premium Subscriber, they received more than 2700 listing views and over 600 clicks to their website in the fisrt half of 2014.
+Search phrases that brought visitors to their listing included: “hut villa event lounge”, “Party venues in Marietta GA”, “Baby shower venue in Kennesaw”, “banquet hall in cobb county”

 Marketing your business is a challenging task, Eventective makes it a little easier to catch the attention of the event-planning public.
 No matter how you are marketing yourself, the only way to know which of your efforts is paying off is to ask your clients where they heard about you.